bediger4000/more-parens/README.md

 Validate the prefix-characters string so composed when the recursion runs out of input characters.

+[My code](a1.go) doesn't strictly meet the problem statement, in that it doesn't give a plain "Yes, balanced" or "No, not balanced" answer.
+It does print out all possible balanced parens strings that it can generate from the alternatives.

 ## Interview Analysis

 The candidate should talk through this one, if possible.